Explore the

 Unlike the human condition, geological phenomena, including seismic cycles, are often measured in thousands or millions of years.
 In the case of seismic activity, it is important to know our past, since the records of tremors with instruments specifically designed for this purpose date only from the beginning of the 20th century.
 Before this date, only information available to know that they occurred is found in reports and chronicles of the effects caused by these phenomena.
 In Mexico, the description of earthquakes begins in the 15th century, where pre-Hispanic codices report important earthquakes with glyphs that include a toponym that indicates the place where they were occurred and give additional information about the damage and other natural phenomena associated with them.

-The catalog is the result of the effort to systematically study the seismic history of Mexico.
+The data base is the result of the effort to systematically study the seismic history of Mexico.

-This work began between Dr. Gerardo Suárez, author of this catalog, and Virginia García Acosta.
+This work began between Dr. Gerardo Suárez, author of this data base, and Virginia García Acosta.
 This effor culminated in the publication of the book Los sismos en la historia de México (The earthquakes in the history of Mexico).
-The design of the catalog and the interpretation of the information was inititated during an academic stay of Dr. Suárez at the Istituto Nazionale di Geofisica e Vulcanologia (INGV) in Milan, Italy.
+The design of the data base and the interpretation of the information was inititated during an academic stay of Dr. Suárez at the Istituto Nazionale di Geofisica e Vulcanologia (INGV) in Milan, Italy.

 Why do we do it?